 This dwelling’s vigas date its construction to 1740–67, but it didn’t earn its moniker until an 1882 map dubbed it the nation’s oldest house.
 (Historians differ on whether it’s truly the oldest.)
 It’s now a small museum and gift shop.

-Above: The St. James Hotel was built in 1872.
-Jan Butchofsky/Alamy.
+The St. James Hotel in Cimarrón was built in 1872.
+Photograph by Jan Butchofsky/Alamy.

 St. James Hotel, Cimarrón

 With a name meaning “wild,” Cimarrón lived up to its reputation in the late 1800s, partly thanks to the drinking, gambling, and gunslinging at Lambert’s Place.
 Chef Henri Lambert built the two-story adobe that now houses St. James Hotel in 1872.
 His restaurant and hotel soon earned a less than desirable distinction: Twenty-six people are said to have been murdered in the saloon; bullet holes pockmark the pressed-tin ceilings.

 Despite its unruly past, the hotel is quite demure today.
 After growing up near the St. James, Ed Sitzberger purchased and began restoring it in 1985.
 “I used to play in the hotel as a kid.
 I understood how important it was to the town,” says Sitzberger, who also co-authored History of the St. James Hotel: Cimarrón, New Mexico.
 Entrepreneur Bob Funk and his Express UU Bar Ranch group took over in 2009.
 Renovations added creature comforts, though the hotel keeps to its roots with circa-1880s air conditioning (aka open windows).

 Some guests never leave: The spirit of Lambert’s wife, Mary, “still maintains possession” of the room where she once lived, Sitzberger says.
 Guests say they experience paranormal activity—perhaps that of the rowdy cowboys who met their ends here.